 - Classification

-- \circ Osmotic
+- Osmotic

-- o Secretary
+- Secretary

-- o Exudative
+- Exudative

 - Causes

-- o Infectious
+- Infectious

-- \circ Inflammatory
+- Inflammatory

-- o Ischemic
+- Ischemic

 - o Malignant

 - Complications

 - Management

-- o Acute management
+- Acute management

 - Knowledge of appropriate investigations

-- Recognition of associated complications
+- o Recognition of associated complications

 - o Role of antibiotics

-- \circ $\;$ When to refer to gastroenterology.
+- When to refer to gastroenterology.

 Delirium/Acute confusion

 When a patient presents with delirium or acute confusion a trainee is expected to demonstrate knowledge of the life-threatening causes, clinical feature, classifications, appropriate investigations and necessary management, including indications for urgent referral, for the common causes.